 You can see that we need high power LEDs to be able to produce this amount of light.
 As you can expect these are expensive, although by using GaN (Gallium Nitride) LEDs on a six inch Si (Silicon) waver, production cost is much lower.
 Which should result in lower prices for the end consumer.

 A LED is basically a diode, so in schematics you will see the symbol to the right.
 The current flows from the anode to the cathode.
 Forward voltage drop varies between 1,7 V to 4,4 V, depending on the color.
 Aviation uses normally red, green and white LEDs.
 For the interior other colors, such as blue or green, are used as well.

 LEDs are fed by a small voltage and constant current.
 So connecting them to the aircraft bus without any form of regulation would burn them out almost immediately.
 They are usually connected in series with a resistor (string) or in parallel strings of series switched LEDs for redundancy.
 The high power types also need proper cooling if they are to last a long time.
 Landing and taxi lights are a good example of this.

 Whelen has a number of LED assemblies in their program.
 For experimental aircraft the MicroBurst™ Series Lighting is of interest, they also have full range or LED lighting for certified aircraft.

 But if you are totally into designer aircraft lights then take a look at the Galatica and Aurora series LEDs from Aveo Engineering.
 They are a beauty for the eye and a must have for your aircraft.
 Below some examples:

 Compared to others Aveo lights have the lowest drag of all external lights.
-This might be an important factor for you, plus they look great!
+This might be an important factor for you, plus they look really great!